animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 The configuration in section <a href="#local-cache-transaction-management">Local, Cache Transaction Management</a> does not apply in this case.
 The use of
-Spring Data for GemFire's <code>GemfireTransactionManager</code> is applicable in "Local-only", Cache Transactions, <strong>not</strong> "Global", JTA Transactions.
-Therefore, do not configure the Spring Data for GemFire
+Spring Data for VMware GemFire's <code>GemfireTransactionManager</code> is applicable in "Local-only", Cache Transactions, <strong>not</strong> "Global", JTA Transactions.
+Therefore, do not configure the Spring Data for VMware GemFire
 <code>GemfireTransactionManager</code> in this case.
 Instead, configure
 Spring's <code>JtaTransactionManager</code> as shown above.</p>

-Effectively, Spring Data for GemFire's `@EnableGemFireAsLastResource` annotation imports configuration containing two Aspect bean definitions that handles the GemFire `o.a.g.ra.GFConnectionFactory.getConnection()` and `o.a.g.ra.GFConnection.close()` operations at the appropriate points
+Effectively, Spring Data for VMware GemFire's `@EnableGemFireAsLastResource` annotation imports configuration containing two Aspect bean definitions that handles the GemFire `o.a.g.ra.GFConnectionFactory.getConnection()` and `o.a.g.ra.GFConnection.close()` operations at the appropriate points